codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ### Installing Ubuntu
 When installing Ubuntu, ensure you are installing the full version and not the minimal version.
-I have had troubles with these configurations in the past.
+I have had troubles with these configurations in the past using minimal install.
 Also ensure you are installing Ubuntu 18.04 on the SSD that is empty, not the one that you used to install Windows 10.
 Usually this will be either `nvme0n1` or `nvme1n1`.

 Additionally, I prefer to encrypt my Ubuntu OS whenever I use it so I also selected 'LVM' and 'Encryption'.